 NACHC is the leading innovative change agent collaborating with affiliates and partners to advance Community Health Centers as the foundation of an equitable health care system free from disparities and built on accessible, patient-governed, high-quality, integrated primary care.

 What We Do

-- Serves as the leading national advocacy organization in support of community-based health centers and the expansion of health care access for the medically underserved and uninsured.
+- Serves as the leading national advocacy organization in support of Community Health Centers and the expansion of health care access for the medically underserved and uninsured.

 - Conducts research and analysis that informs both the public and private sectors about the work of health centers, their value to the American health care system and the overall health of the nation’s people and communities – both in terms of costs and health care outcomes.

 - Provides training, leadership development and technical assistance to health center staff and boards to support and strengthen health center operations and governance.

 - Develops alliances and partnerships with the public and private sectors to build stronger and healthier communities and bring greater resources to and investment in community health centers.

 NACHC also works closely with chartered State and Regional Primary Care Associations (PCAs) to fulfill their shared health care mission and support the growth and development of community-based health center programs.

 In the Spring of 2021, the NACHC board redeveloped its strategic plan and called out six key priorities – or “pillars.”
 The 6 Pillars Start with Equity, and all others relate back to this central theme:

 Pillar 1: Center everything we do in a renewed commitment to equity and social justice.